beezwax/bzBond/packages/bzBond-js/README.md

 ## Introduction

 bzBond-js is part of the bzBond toolset.
 It manages interactions between FileMaker scripts and FileMaker Web Viewers.
+It requires [bzBond-claris](../bzBond-claris/README.md).

 ### Features

-- Perform FileMaker scripts, return the script result as **JavaScript Promises**.
-- Perform JavaScript from FileMaker, return the JS result back into FileMaker.
+- Call FileMaker scripts from web viewers using `bzBond.PerformScript`.
+This function returns a **JavaScript Promise** including the script result.
+- Use JavaScript functions in FileMaker scripts by calling the `bzBondRelay` script.
+Function results can be accessed in `Get ( ScriptResult )`
 - Extensible through a built-in plugin registration system.
-- bzBond-js is also used as the function runner for the bzBond-server web service, allowing you to perform JavaScript on server.

 ## Installation